chauxvive/100-days-of-code/log.md

 **Thoughts**:
 * Day 10, that's ten percent right?
 That's like, a meaningful portion?
 Coding is going well but I haven't been able to dedicate as much time and effort as I would like and still keep up with my day job and thousand life tasks (hey self, how are those taxes going? did you reregister to vote?
 How about Brian getting a new car?
 Do you know what you're doing for his birthday yet?
 How about Halloween??)
 Still, it's going.
 Got to keep pushing on.

+Dad had to put his dog down today and so I had to stop everything and go up there.
+I feel terrible for him and his fiancee.

 **Links to work:**